- Applications must be presented using the Human Research Ethics Application (HREA) along with the Victorian Specific Module.

 - a completed Victorian specific Module (not required with LNR VIC)

 - any other relevant attachments, such as protocol, survey instruments, copies of questions, data variables sought from databases, recruitment materials, plain language statements of the project, consent forms

-These application documents should be enumerated in the cover letter in the order in which they appear in the application so it is apparent that the submission is complete.
+These application documents should be itemised in the cover letter in the order in which they appear in the application so it is apparent that the submission is complete.